huang15n/Android-Programming/android_lec3.md

-<p> you dock to him, it will not make the buttons to be mutually exclusive to each other, you can imagine the user interface where you have multiple different groups of radio buttons </p>
+ you dock to him, it will not make the buttons to be mutually exclusive to each other, you can imagine the user interface where you have multiple different groups of radio buttons

 <strong> you can drag and drop radio group, it is not really a widget, it is more of a container , you drag and drop radio buttons on the group</strong>